xenondevs/Docs/docs/nova/admin/setup.md

 Before installing Nova, please make sure that you're running a [supported server software](compatibility/index.md#compatible-server-software).

-## Step 1: Plugin Installation
+## Step 1: Installing Nova and addons

 * Like any other plugin, the Nova plugin jar file downloaded from [Hangar](https://hangar.papermc.io/xenondevs/Nova), [Modrinth](https://modrinth.com/plugin/nova-framework), [GitHub](https://github.com/xenondevs/Nova) or our [Discord](https://discord.gg/hnEknVWvUe) just needs to be put in the ``plugins/`` folder of your server.
+* Since 0.18, addons are loaded as plugins.
+Therefore, you can also just put them into the `plugins/` folder.
+    * Some addons might require other addons in order to work.
+        If this is the case, an error in the console will notify you of the missing addons:
+        `Failed to initialize <Name of the Addon>: Missing addon(s): <Name(s) of the required addon(s) that are missing>`
 * Start your server and wait until Nova is done loading.
 (Indicated by the message in the console `[Nova] Done loading`).
 This creates config files and directories which you will need to access in the following steps.
 * Stop your server.

-=== "0.18"

-    ## Step 2: Installing addons

-    Starting with 0.18, Nova addons are now loaded as plugins.
-    Therefore, you can just put them into the plugins/ directory of your server.

-=== "0.17 or older"

-    !!! bug "**Do NOT put addons in the plugins folder**"

-        Nova addons are not plugins and won't load in the `plugins/` folder.
-        Please follow Step 2 to install addons.

-    ## Step 2: Installing addons

-    To install an addon:

-    * Stop the server
-    * Drag & drop the addon jar file into ``plugins/Nova/addons/``
-    * Start the server again

 The new resource pack containing the addon assets will be automatically generated, but it won't be sent to players yet.
-Please follow Step 3 to configure resource pack hosting.
+Please follow Step 2 to configure resource pack hosting.

-!!! info

-    Some addons might require other addons in order to work.
-    If this is the case, an error in the console will notify you of the missing addons:
-    `Failed to initialize <Name of the Addon>: Missing addon(s): <Name(s) of the required addon(s) that are missing>`

-## Step 3: Configure resource pack hosting
+## Step 2: Configure resource pack hosting

 Due to the way server resource packs work, it is required to upload them to a web server first before they can be sent to players.
 This can be done either automatically or manually: